bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Code snippet for transition left." />
 </p>

-And then down here you can see the CSS that you actually need for this transitional.
+<p>And then down here you can see the CSS that you actually need for this
+transitional.
 But instead of transitioning all, I&apos;m just transitioning left.
 But you can see that that&apos;s the code that we need in order to do this.
 And you can even customize this.
 You can drag these handles and create your own custom using to do whatever you want it to do.
-And it will adjust these numbers accordingly.
+And it will adjust these numbers accordingly.</p>

-That&apos;s going to create the actual animation for the slides.
-Each time a slide moves, this transition is going to take effect.
+<p>That&apos;s going to create the actual animation for the slides.
+Each time a
+slide moves, this transition is going to take effect.
 Or each time we change the position of the slide, the left position, this animation is going to take effect.
-And that&apos;s where we we&apos;ll see the actual animation for our slider.
+And that&apos;s where we we&apos;ll see the actual animation for our slider.</p>

 <h3>Start Files: JavaScript Image Sliders</h3>